-The Mezzo-Soprano Sarah Théry and the pianist Christia Hudziy are driven by the wish to bring classical music to publics who can’t access it, because of the social and cultural fracture.
+The mezzo-soprano Sarah Théry and the pianist Christia Hudziy are driven by the wish to bring classical music to a public who can’t access it because of the social and cultural fracture.
 Their work led them to give concerts in prisons and they decided to develop it.

-In november 2017, SOTTO VOCE gave a concert in the high security prison of Ittre in Belgium.
-This powerful experience gave the impuls to push the project further.
-Indeed, the time frame of a concert was too short to build a sustainable bridge.
-Since october, SOTTO VOCE proposes workshops in the high security prison of Leuze : a long terme work for the inmates to rediscover their voice and get acquainted with classical music.
-By developing the tools of a singer – posture, breathing, resonnanze – the inmates are invited to listen the world with new ears and express themselves with a new voice.
+During October 2018, every Friday afternoon, Sotto Voce proposed workshops in the high-security prison of Saint-Gilles: a long-term work for the inmates to rediscover their voice and music.
+By developing the tools of a singer – posture, breathing, resonance – the inmates were invited to listen to the world with new ears and express themselves with a new voice.